patrickdemers6/phantom-fleet/README.md

 1. Have a `fleet-telemetry` server running which you would like to send data to.
 2. Create `config.json`
    - Certificates are required as fleet-telemetry requires mTLS connections.
 Generate test certificates in `fleet-telemetry` by running `make generate-certs`.
-The created `vehicle_device.CA.cert` and `vehicle_device.CA.key` files should be referenced in `config.json`.
+The created `vehicle_device.device-1.cert` and `vehicle_device.device-1.key` files should be referenced in `config.json`.
    - A hostname is required and an IP address will fail.
 [See here for help on Linux](https://unix.stackexchange.com/questions/55691/how-to-add-an-ip-to-hostname-file).
 3. Build phantom-fleet: run `make build`.
 4. Run `./phantom-fleet`.
 This uses `config.json` for configuration by default.
 See below for customization options.